Table of Contents

 3.3 Space Charge Region

-The depletion region at the p-n junction is where the built-in electric field separates photogenerated electron-hole pairs.
-Its width is controlled by doping levels and affects carrier collection efficiency.
+The depletion region at the p-n junction is where the built-in electric field separates photogenerated carriers.
+Its width ($W$) affects carrier collection and voltage: $W = \sqrt{\frac{2\epsilon_s (V_{bi}-V)}{q N_d}}$ for a one-sided junction.

 3.4 Radiative Losses